thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Objects,_Arrays,_Iterations.desc.md

 1. The email of user 1.
 2. The title of user 5.
-3. The user id of the first user in the user's array.
+3. The user id of the first user in the users array.

 ```javascript
 {